Jacques-Émile Blanche: Career

 Although Blanche received some instruction in painting from Henri Gervex and Pierre-Auguste Renoir, he may be regarded as self-taught.
 He became a successful portrait painter, with a style derived from 18th-century English painters such as Thomas Gainsborough as well as Édouard Manet and John Singer Sargent.
 He worked in London, where he spent time from 1870 and was a member of the New English Art Club (NEAC).
 In Paris he exhibited at the Salon and the Société Nationale des Beaux-Arts.
 One of his closest friends was Marcel Proust, who helped edit several of Blanche's publications.
 He also knew Henry James and is mentioned in Gertrude Stein's The Autobiography of Alice B. Toklas.
 In Paris, at the Académie Vitti, he took a portraiture class with Canada’s first female battlefield artist Mary Riter Hamilton.

 In 1902, Jacques-Émile Blanche took over the direction of the Académie de La Palette, where he would remain director until 1911.

 He taught at the Académie Vitti in 1903.

 Among the painter's most famous works are portraits of his father, Marcel Proust (private collection, Paris), the poet Pierre Louÿs, the Thaulow family (Musée d'Orsay, Paris), Aubrey Beardsley (National Portrait Gallery, London), and Yvette Guilbert and the infamous beauty Virginia Oldoini, Countess of Castiglione whom his father had treated for mental illness.
 Others he painted included James Joyce, Julia Stephen, Edgar Degas, Claude Debussy, Auguste Rodin, Colette, Thomas Hardy, John Singer Sargent, Charles Conder, Percy Grainger, and Tamara Karsavina as Stravinsky's Firebird.

 Blanche purchased Les Grandes Baigneuses from his former teacher Pierre-Auguste Renoir, for 1,000 Francs.
 It was sold to Carroll Sargent Tyson, Jr. in 1927, and bequeathed to the Philadelphia Museum of Art in 1963.

 Personal life

-Blanche was well known in Parisian society to be homosexual, though closeted.
-After the Oscar Wilde trials he married Rose Lemoinne, daughter of John Lemoinne the journalist, publisher and editor of the influential Parisian newspaper Journal des Débats.
-The marriage was never consummated.
-One of his lovers may have been the Spanish painter Rafael de Ochoa, whom Blanche wrote shared the "same tendencies", and features with him in a self-portrait.
+Blanche was known in Parisian society to be homosexual, though closeted.
+After the Oscar Wilde trials, he married Rose Lemoinne, daughter of John Lemoinne, the journalist, publisher and editor of the influential Parisian newspaper Journal des Débats.
+One of his lovers may have been the Spanish painter Rafael de Ochoa, from who Blanche wrote that shared the "same tendencies", and features with him in a self-portrait.

-Blanche died at his home in Offranville-en-Caux, Normandy, France on 30 September 1942.
+Blanche died at his home in Offranville-en-Caux, Normandy, France, on 30 September 1942.

 He was buried in the 2nd section of Passy Cemetery.